Priyanshu150/Notes/DSA/Dynamic Programming.md

 3. Find out the result (min, max, count, etc...)
 4. Write the base case accordingly

+Concept for solving partition problems :-
+1. Start with entire block/array express always in terms of i & j
+2. Try out all possible ways (probably run a loop)
+3. Return the best possible 2 partitions
 #### Concept
 	The concept is to not recalcualte the state which already previously occured.
 Instead save it in some data structure and use it later.